Knoblauchpilze/bsgalone/README.md

 To start the game the client application will present the user with a login/sign up screen: in both cases the idea is to make the client select a username and password and try to log into the game.
 This will result in a message sent from the client to the server (either [LoginMessage](src/bsgo/messages/LoginMessage.hh) or [SignupMessage](src/bsgo/messages/SignupMessage.hh)) and which can be validated by the server.

 On top of the validation the server will also associate the connection (and the client id) with the player id and its current system.
 This will help determine when a message produced by the server should be transmitted to this client.
-For example if an entity dies in a system (be it a player or an AI), we need to transmit this information to all clients currently playing in this system.
+For example if an entity dies in a system (be it a player or an AI), it is needed to transmit this information to all clients currently playing in this system.
 To achieve this, the server has to loop through all the active connections and pick the ones that are associated with a player in the relevant system.

-We provided a mechanism for a player to log out: in this case we send a [LogoutMessage](src/bsgo/messages/LogoutMessage.hh) which will indicate to the server that the corresponding client's connection is no longer associated with the player's id and system: this will help making sure that we stop sending updates for the system to this connection.
+A mechanism is provided for a player to log out: in this case, a [LogoutMessage](src/bsgo/messages/LogoutMessage.hh) is sent which will indicate to the server that the corresponding client's connection is no longer associated with the player's id and system: this will help making sure that updates for the system are not sent to this connection anymore.

-In case the connection is lost without graceful termination, we automatically detect this in the server and simulate a logout process by sending a `LogoutMessage` before terminating the connection.
+In case the connection is lost without graceful termination, the server automatically detects it and simulate a logout process by sending a `LogoutMessage` before terminating the connection.
 This allows to make sure that the player's ship is still sent back to the outpost and that other clients are made aware of the disconnection.

 ### Who's right?